christiannolte/image_to_sound/README.md

 - pip install scikit-image

 ### Execute
 - Prepare a input.bmp file in the same directory with 512px witth.
-When using GIMP user 24Bit RGB format
+When using GIMP use 24Bit RGB format to store.
 - call "python image_to_sound.py"

 ### Enjoy